MLIS in Library and Information Science with Emphasis in Archival Studies

 IS_LT 9445Special Libraries and Information Centers3

-In your final semester, you will develop and present an E-Portfolio of your work to demonstrate your mastery of the LIS Student Learning Outcomes.
-E-Portfolios support students’ ability to demonstrate thoughtful reflection on their time in the program and what they learned.
-Students will include artifacts created as part of their coursework during their time in the program and will reflect on how each relates to their understanding of the SLOs.
-Students will also provide a biography, and supply a resume or CV.
-When you submit your M-1 Program of Study, you will identify the semester in which you will enroll in IS_LT 9499 MLIS E-Portfolio.
-Typically, this will be your last regular (i.e. fall or spring) semester.
+Prior to graduation, all students must complete a Graduate Examination requiring them to demonstrate mastery of the LIS Student Learning Outcomes.
+The MLIS assessment is the ePortfolio. ePortfolios support students' ability to demonstrate thoughtful reflection on their time in the Program and what they learned.
+Students will include artifacts created as part of their coursework during the program and reflect on how each relates to their understanding of the SLOs.
+Typically, students create their ePortfolio in the last regular (fall or spring) semester.

 Admissions